sarithekanayake/observability_stack/README.md

 # Adding Notification channel

 Since in latest release Notification channel is replaced by Contact point.
-To do the automation we have picked 8.1.0 version to deploy.
+To do the automation we have picked Grafana 8.1.0 version to deploy.